-- a.
-Are: - Sharing the housing of other persons due to loss of housing, economic hardship, or a similar reason;
+- a. are: - sharing the housing of other persons due to loss of housing, economic hardship, or a similar reason; - living in motels, hotels, trailer parks, or camping grounds due to the lack of alternative adequate accommodations; - living in emergency or transitional shelters; - abandoned in hospitals; or

-- Living in motels, hotels, trailer parks, or camping grounds due to the lack of alternative adequate accommodations; - Living in emergency or transitional shelters; - Abandoned in hospitals; or - b.
-Have a primary nighttime residence that is a public or private place not designed for or ordinarily used as a regular sleeping accommodation for human beings; - c.
-Are living in cars, parks, public spaces, abandoned buildings, substandard housing, bus or train stations, or similar settings; and - d.
-Are migratory children who are living in circumstances described in clauses (a) through (c).
+- a. have a primary nighttime residence that is a public or private place not designed for or ordinarily used as a regular sleeping accommodation for human beings; - b. are living in cars, parks, public spaces, abandoned buildings, substandard housing, bus or train stations, or similar settings; and - c. are migratory children who are living in circumstances described in clauses (a) through (c).